How AC, Single-Phase and Three-Phase Electricity Work

 To have more phases, the generator should have independent coils that are placed at a certain angle from each other.
 In three-phase electricity, the coils are positioned 120° apart as shown in the diagram below.

-In the previous diagram, we have six conductor.
+In the previous diagram, we have six conductors.
 Three are supplying power to the loads and the other three are returning to the generator from the loads to make the circuit complete.

 We can reduce the number of conductors by connecting the generator and three-phase loads in either star configuration or delta configuration.
 Single-phase loads will receive power by connecting them to any phase and the neutral wire that emerges from the star configuration.